What is #Blogchat?

-The first #blogchat was in March of 2009.
-One Sunday nite I wanted to ask my Twitter followers a question about blogging.
+The first #Blogchat was in March of 2009.
+One Sunday night I wanted to ask my Twitter followers a question about blogging.
 I knew I would get a ton of great replies, and I was worried that some other people that I wasn’t following would reply to those replies, and I’d miss them.
-So I decided to ask my question, but I added the #blogchat hashtag to my original tweet.
-That way, the people that replied would be more likely to add the same #blogchat hashtag to their replies, and then I could more easily find them!
+So I decided to ask my question, but I added the #Blogchat hashtag to my original tweet.
+That way, the people that replied would be more likely to add the same #Blogchat hashtag to their replies, and then I could more easily find them!

 No real ‘rules’, but we do have a few ‘common sense’ guidelines:

 1 – Stay on topic. #Blogchat has a really loose format when it comes to structure and topic.
 A lot of other chats ask the participants new questions every few minutes to guide the conversation. #Blogchat doesn’t, at most we’ll ask everyone two questions, and that’s usually when we have co-hosts.
 So we’re pretty open, but I do appreciate it if you stay on topic.
 If you want to discuss a different blogging topic than the one we are for that #Blogchat, please send me a reply @ on Twitter and let me know, as I am always looking for new topics.
 Also, check out our OPEN MIC #Blogchat, which is the last Sunday of every Monday.
 The format for these chats are unique in that there is NO set blogging topic, everyone discusses whatever they want!